GaloisInc/saw-script/doc/manual/manual.md

 ## Notes on Compiling Code for SAW

-SAW will generally be able to load arbitrary LLVM bitcode and JVM bytecode files, but several guidelines can be help make verification easier or more likely to succeed.
+SAW will generally be able to load arbitrary LLVM bitcode and JVM bytecode files, but several guidelines can help make verification easier or more likely to succeed.
 For generating LLVM with `clang`, it can be helpful to: